stackzoo/boxy/README.md

 vagrant up
 ```

-Please note that the ansible playbook can be used to configure
+Please note that the ansible playbook can also be executed against manually installed VM (eg. with vmware workstation or virtualbox).

 ## Useful Commands